norskeld/norskeld/README.md

 ### Hello! 👋

-I'm a software engineer building polished products and web experiences using modern tech stack.
-My expertise ranges from working independently to leading teams towards project success as a tech/team lead.

-I'm also a Rust and functional programming aficionado fascinated by design of compilers and programming languages.
+I'm a Rust and functional programming aficionado fascinated by design of compilers and programming languages.
 Sometimes I write music, mostly drone-ambient, which is available for free on my [Bandcamp](https://hypnosense.bandcamp.com) and [Spotify](https://open.spotify.com/artist/1EqX9erOVQHCVlAwGihPS2?si=U6WzSwm0RSCnS70g_sVZXQ).

 ### Projects